FOSSRIT/hfoss/doc/final_project_rubric.rst

 Is it fun?
     10 points.
 Determined by classmates written review.

-Does Melissa (Prof. Bean's girlfriend) think its fun?
+Does Marie (Prof. decause's girlfriend) think its fun?
     5 points.

-Does Melissa (Prof. Bean's girlfriend) think its pretty?
+Does Marie (Prof. decause's girlfriend) think its pretty?
     5 points.

-How polished is it (card turning animation, choice of theme for back of cards, 3D visual representation of card values, etc.)
+How polished is it (animation, choice of theme, 3D visual representation, etc.)
-    5 points.
+    15 points.

 Are the rules clearly explained / easily understood?
     10 points.